 It was founded by Dr Kathleen (Kath) Berry after many years of investigating and researching the fit of female garments.

-Shape is the key, and product development is the focus!
+From PMA’s perspective, SHAPE is the key, and product development is the focus!

 The question is: Can Traditional Systems be woven into Digital Technology?
 Can new digital technology be combined with traditional knowledge and skills?